 Crabtree missed seven practices because of a calf strain before returning to team drills Tuesday.
 Ginn, Harbaugh said, has had a "great" training camp, showing no signs of a leg injury that sidelined him in offseason workouts and the NFC Championship game.

 For Moss, it will be his first appearance in an NFL uniform since 2010, when his three-team tour included a Vikings stint in between those with the New England Patriots and Tennessee Titans.
 Moss launched his prolific NFL career with the Vikings from 1998-2004 before getting dealt to the Raiders.

 Other wide receivers who'll likely make their 49ers debut: Mario Manningham, the New York Giants' Super Bowl hero last season, and A.J.
 Jenkins, this year's first-round draft pick.

-Harbaugh declined to state how long his
+Harbaugh declined to state how long his starters will play.

 Smith likely won't need his mouthpiece too long before giving way to Colin Kaepernick.
 But Smith is looking forward to any action, noting: "This is real ball.
 It's been a while since we've had that.
 It'll be fun."